Haznto/reading-notes/notes/class28-notes/useEffect.md

 **What is the main intended use case for the useEffect hook?**

->Connecting to an external system
+>Connecting to an external system to update your component based on the data coming from that external system like an API

 **How does the effect’s logic interact with the component?**